jasonribble/bitcoin-101/bitcoin-lightning-101.md

 - Open source
   - Code that is open to the public, verifiable, and under an open source license
   - https://github.com/bitcoin/bitcoin
 - It's an experiment testing a new paradigm

-note: Was online in 2009 and created by a person named Satoshi Nakamoto, but really we don't care about that anymore.
+note: Bitcoin went online in 2009 and created by a person named Satoshi Nakamoto, but really we don't care about that anymore.
 Bitcoin will become ubiquitous and boring.
+It is consider a permissionless network, where anyone can participant without consulting a centralized authority.
+We also don't care about that, we care about how to use it.

 ---